thoughtbot/constable/README.md

 Constable API uses Phoenix Channels to make a real time connection to the Constable front end.

+Use `bin/console` to start the console.
+Use `bin/console staging|production` to start the console in staging or production.

 ## Starting Constable

 1. Run `bin/setup` to install dependencies and setup the database.
 This is